 Two or three times a year, I get struck down by a migraine.
 If you’ve never suffered with one before – lucky you!
 They are incredibly painful.
 I’m not exaggerating when I say I would rather go through labour than a migraine.
 They last just as long and at least with labour you get something out of it at the end!

 A migraine is not the same as a headache.
 It is a hundred times worse.It doesn’t just affect your head – it can make you sick, ridiculously sensitive to light and sounds and blurred or double vision.
 It’s usually a throbbing pain at the front or side of the head.
+Sometimes, people look for Neurofunctional pain management for migraines because they can be so debilitating.

 I remember my very first migraine.
 I’m not entirely sure how old I was, but I was at primary school.
 My mum and dad were at work so my nan and grandad came to pick me up from school and took me back to theirs.
 I remember curling up on the sofa and then in my nan’s bed, crying my eyes out because I was in so much pain.
 I honestly thought I was dying.